mattermost/mattermost-handbook/operations/messaging-and-math/content-marketing/video-content.md

 ## Preparing Finished Videos for Publication

-Mattermost videos are hosted on Youtube, which has a very simple upload workflow.
-Upload the video via Youtube Studio and include the following metadata:
+Mattermost videos are hosted on YouTube, which has a very simple upload workflow.
+Upload the video via YouTube Studio and include the following metadata:
 * Thumbnail image
 * Video title
 * Video description